nixworks/public/news/2018/03/4/south-african-officials-determine-that-the-country-s-ongoing-listeriosis-outbreakawhich-is-already-the-world-s-deadliest-listeriosis-outbr.md

 ### [2018-03-4](/news/2018/03/4/index.md)

 ##### 2017-18 South African listeriosis outbreak
-# South African officials determine that the country's ongoing listeriosis outbreak--which is already the world's deadliest listeriosis outbreak, killing over 180 people and sickening 1,000 more--was caused by contaminated "Polony" processed meat from RCL Foods and from Tiger Brands subsidiary company Enterprise Food.
-The Ministry of Health issues a recall of contaminated products and advises the public to avoid all processed meat products that are sold as ready-to-eat.
+# South African officials determine that the country's ongoing listeriosis outbreak--which is already the world's deadliest listeriosis outbreak, killing over 180 people and sickening 1,000 more--was caused by contaminated "Polony" processed meat.
+The Ministry of Health issues a recall of contaminated products from RCL Foods and from Tiger Brands subsidiary company Enterprise Food and advises the public to avoid all processed meat products that are sold as ready-to-eat.